AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   - e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Literal prefix input<br>
+  - To include a token that looks like a prefix (e.g. n/, com/, c/) as part of a field value, wrap that token in square brackets with a leading space inside the brackets (for example [ com/]).
+The brackets are removed and the token is treated as literal text.
+  - Important: do NOT put a space before the [ - the [ must be adjacent to the preceding text.
+Examples: add n/James ... c/Singapore[ com/] → country = Singapore com/.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.<br>

 You can refer back to this section anytime while reading about specific commands.